Take Us to Your Chief: and Other Stories: "Dreams of Doom"

 "Dreams of Doom" is narrated by an Ojibway reporter named Pamela Wanishin who works for an aboriginal newspaper called the West Wind.
 One day she receives a mysterious package with a broken dreamcatcher and a flash drive containing highly classified files.
 As she reads the files, she keeps seeing the term “Project Nightlight,” and out of curiosity, she Googles it.
 Once she Googles this, she is contacted by a nameless agent from Indigenous and Northern Affairs Canada and told that she must be relocated because the knowledge she now possesses must never be released to the public.
-She quickly flees the area to a cabin at Otter Lake, owned by a family member, to lay low for a few days.
+She quickly flees the area to a cabin at Otter Lake, owned by a family member, to lie low for a few days.

 Eventually, the government organization tracks her down using drones, which forces her to fight back and flee once again.
 Pamela then runs to her friend and coworker Sally's house for shelter.
 To Pamela's dismay, they have already brainwashed Sally before Pamela's arrival.
 The nameless agent then calls once more, but this time informs Pamela of the purpose of Project Nightlight: it is a sort of social conditioning experiment.
 He tells Pamela how they had created dreamcatchers as a way of pacifying Native people.
 This plan was implemented after the two real-life of Oka and Ipperwash crises and to minimize the efforts of the Idle No More movement.
 Having learned of this, she realizes how prevalent dreamcatchers are in her community.
 The story concludes with Pamela shutting down the call with the agent and using Sally's voice recorder to expose the government's conspiracy plan.
 Pamela then hooks up her message along with the files contained on the aforementioned flash drive to Sally's fail-safe connection to the West Wind.
 The plan is that when this connection loses power or is disconnected by the approaching agents, it will automatically disseminate all the information on Project Nightlight to the public.